top of page

 "Healthy digestion, assimilation, and elimination begin in the mind.
 Ground before you eat and your belly will thank you.
 A calm mind makes better use of what you feed your body; reduce ama, balance your agni, and you'll digest your meal and feel good.
 Here's a perfect pre-meal meditation." - Veena

-Embracing Comfort in November
+Embracing Comfort in Vata Season

 As you embrace the season, and seasonal transition from late fall to early winter, remember to enjoy cooking these delightful soups.
 Feel free to swap in spices and herbs that intrigue you, personalizing each dish to fit your taste and doshic picture.
 Cozy up with your soup, letting the warmth envelop you both physically and emotionally.